astraTiCon/Snippets/README.md

 The remove button will remove the last selected node.
 If said Node has any children, they will be added to the parent node.

 Hitting save will save the contents of the large text area in a file with the name of the last selected node.

+# Running it

+Clone it `git clone`

+Open and run in IntelliJ IDEA, no dependencies required except Java.

+*NB: I will update the project soon to include an executable.*